Panfi98/csharp-tdd-bobs-bagels/Model.md

 4.
-As a member of the public,
+As a Bob's Bagels manager,
-So that I can not overfill my small bagel basket
+So that I can expand my business,
-I'd like to know when my basket is full when I try adding an item beyond my basket capacity.
+I’d like to change the capacity of baskets.

 | Classes         | Methods                                          | Scenario                                                         | Outputs                             |